aiven/aiven-docs/docs/products/caching/concepts/memory-usage.md

 title: Memory Management and persistence in Aiven for Caching
 ---

-Learn how Aiven for Caching, compatible with legacy Redis® OSS, addresses the challenges of high memory usage and high change rate.
+Learn how Aiven for Caching, compatible with legacy Redis® OSS up to version 7.2.4, addresses the challenges of high memory usage and high change rate.
 Discover how it implements robust memory management and persistence strategies.

-Aiven for Caching, compatible with legacy Redis® OSS, primarily functions as a database cache.
-Data fetched from a database is written to the caching system.
-Subsequent queries with the same parameters first look for the data in the caching system, bypassing the database query if found.
-This process can lead to challenges such as high memory usage and a high rate of change.
-Aiven for Caching is designed to resolve these issues.
+Aiven for Caching functions primarily as a database cache.
+Data fetched from a database is stored in the caching system.
+Subsequent queries with the same parameters first check this cache, bypassing the need for a repeat database query.
+This efficiency can lead to challenges such as increased memory usage and frequent data changes, which Aiven for Caching is specifically designed to manage.

 ## Data eviction policy in Aiven for Caching